Tecatech/kaleidoscope-compiler/01-Implementing_a_Parser_and_AST/README.md

 ![alt text](https://github.com/tecatech/kaleidoscope-compiler/blob/main/01-Implementing_a_Parser_and_AST/images/clang_llvm_parser.jpg)

-The error recovery in our parser will not be the best and is not particular user-friendly, but it will be enough for our tutorial.
+Error recovery in our parser won't be the best and isn't particular user-friendly, but it'll be enough for our tutorial.
 These routines make it easier to handle errors in routines that have various return types: they always return null.

 ## Conclusions